-- Multiple bruises in clusters, or of uniform shape - Bruises that carry an imprint, such as a hand or a belt - Bite marks - Round burn marks - Multiple burn marks and burns on unusual areas of the body such as the back, shoulders or buttocks - An injury that is not consistent with the account given - Changing or different accounts of how an injury occurred - Bald patches - Symptoms of drug or alcohol intoxication or poisoning - Unaccountable covering of limbs, even in hot weather - Fabricated or Induced Illnesses (Munchausen Syndrome by Proxy) - Fear of going home or parents being contacted - Fear of medical help - Fear of changing for PE - Inexplicable fear of adults or over-compliance - Violence or aggression towards others including bullying; or - Isolation from peers.
+- Multiple bruises in clusters, or of uniform shape - Bruises that carry an imprint, such as a hand or a belt - Bite marks - Round burn marks. - Multiple burn marks and burns on unusual areas of the body such as the back, shoulders or buttocks. - An injury that is not consistent with the account given - Changing or different accounts of how an injury occurred. - Bald patches - Symptoms of drug or alcohol intoxication or poisoning - Unaccountable covering of limbs, even in hot weather - Fabricated or Induced Illnesses (Munchausen Syndrome by Proxy) - Fear of going home or parents being contacted. - Fear of medical help - Fear of changing for PE - Inexplicable fear of adults or over-compliance - Violence or aggression towards others including bullying; or - Isolation from peers.

-3. Sexual Abuse
+3. SEXUAL ABUSE

 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit act of sexual abuse, as can other children.